CityOfPhiladelphia/joia/README.md

 Global variables are set in `~/.joiarc`.
 Good candidates for this file include KEYPAIR and SUBNET.

 App-specific variables can be set in `.env` at the root of an app.

+## Addtional notes

+Create an AWS Access ID with permissions to create and modify ec2 instances.